astrorama/PhosphorosDoc/source/user_manual/old/tutorial.rst

 The most important actions is the ``build_templates`` and the ``fit_templates``, which perform the two mandatory steps of the Phosphoros software (as described bellow).
-The full list of the available actions can be found :ref:`here <cli-actions-list>`.
+The full list of the available actions can be found --ref--`here <cli-actions-list>`.

 Each action reads its input from a configuration file, which can be specified with the action parameter ``--config-file=<path_to_file>``.
 Any of the options